Bible translations into Yiddish: Translations

 There are numerous Biblical translations in Yiddish because it constituted the very beginning of its literature along with other the religious texts such as the Talmud.
 Scholars explained that this can be attributed to the fact that the Bible is a popular book among the Jewish communities in Germany and surrounding European countries and it was also a reference for the early education of young Jews there.

 There were different translation style such as the so-called Ashkenazi literary tradition, more popularly known as taytsh-khumesh, which translated the Bible literally.
 Here, the words in the Hebrew original were translated into their Yiddish counterparts.
 While this method was widely criticized, mainly for its strict adherence to the literal meaning of the text, it proved useful particularly for theologians and Hebraists who needed sources in their effort to understand of the literal sense of the Bible.

-Jekuthiel Blitz, who was a rabbi from Wittmund, Germany, published his work with the backing financial backers such as Aharon Halevi, who obtained haskomes for the undertaking from the Council of the Four Lands, the central governing body of Polish Jews.
+Jekuthiel Blitz, who was a rabbi from Wittmund, Germany, published his work with the backing financial backers such as Aharon Hart, who obtained haskomes for the undertaking from the Council of the Four Lands, the central governing body of Polish Jews.

 A notable milestone in the historical development of the Yiddish Bible involved Solomon Bloomgarden's initiative.
 His translation is considered to be the most comprehensive and was published under his pen name Yehoesh.
 The text is regarded as both literary and scholarly, influenced the work of Yiddish scholars in the nineteenth century.